 - Field Rollout (2 weeks) – the goal of this step is to roll out the new approach.
 Your entire sales force will be executing this new behavior.

-- Support – this phase is about operationalizing the new approach into the organization.
+- Support – this phase is about execution of the new approach into the organization.
 This is happening while you are beginning to tackle the next problem.
 Your front line Managers can be the leaders of this change.
 They drive adoption.

 Will Agile Control Fear – You might be saying “this is unreasonable, too much disruption”.
 Disruption is relative.
 If you never drive change in your region, it will be.
 By testing with your project team, you don’t alienate yourself.
 Multiple stakeholders are involved in the solution.
 More internal ownership reduces risk.
 This will help you control your fear.
 If you adopt this approach every quarter, you will make progress.
 You will attempt to solve 4 problems in a year.
 Maybe you only bat 50%.
 That is 2 more than your peer who is waiting for corporate.
 Ironically, because you use agile, you can recover from a mistake faster.